Top 12 Health Care Specialist Skills to Put on Your Resume

 How to Improve CPR Certified Skills

-1. Refresh Your Knowledge: Regularly review CPR procedures and updates from authoritative sources like the American Heart Association (AHA) or the American Red Cross.
+1. Refresh the science: Review updates from recognized organizations such as the American Heart Association and the American Red Cross.

 How to Display CPR Certified Skills on Your Resume